ResearchComputing/Documentation/docs/compute/data-transfer.md

 ## Globus transfers

-Globus file transfers are typically initiated through an interactive web application (command-line access to Globus is also available, see [https://docs.globus.org/cli/](https://docs.globus.org/cli/) for more information).
+Globus file transfers are typically initiated through an interactive web application (command-line access to Globus is also available, see [the Globus CLI documentation](https://docs.globus.org/cli/) for more information).
 Globus addresses deficiencies in traditional file-transfer mechanisms by automating large data transfers, resuming failed transfers, distributing large transfers across multiple servers, and brokering direct transfers between remote